Consumer Data Right Policy

 Who provides the service

 PFinance is operated by Gamma Systems Pty Ltd. The direct Accredited Data Recipient path is the target path for Australian Consumer Data Right Open Banking.
-Accreditation, Register onboarding, CTS, and production activation must be complete before production CDR data collection is enabled.
+Production CDR data collection is enabled only after accreditation, Register onboarding, conformance testing, and production activation are complete.

 How CDR data is used